hamk-automation/HAMK-unlimited-2018-summer/docker.md

     A good example for this use case should be building and bundling a react app, and then deploy it inside a Docker container.
 This example is available at the later [project use case]() section.

 >**Notes:** Docker also provides tmpfs mounts for large sensitive data that do not need to persist.
 [Learn more here](https://docs.docker.com/storage/tmpfs/).

+## Networking and port mapping

+Communicating between different containerized apps could be a daunting task, since isolation is one of containers main feature.
+Fortunately, Docker takes care of their containers networking by default.
+Docker containers are powerful, because with the right network configuration, they can communicate with any other services and apps, whether they are containerized or not.

+### Docker networking